siglens/siglens-docs/docs/spl-docs/dedup-command.md

 With the `dedup` command, you can specify the number of duplicate events to keep for each value of a single field, or for each combination of values among several fields.
 Events returned by `dedup` are based on search order.

-You can specify the number of events with duplicate values, or value combinations, to keep.
 You can sort the fields, which determines which event is retained.
 Other options enable you to retain events with the duplicate fields removed, or to keep events where the fields specified do not exist in the events.

 ## Syntax